The mobile performance testing space is gaining attention, which begs the question: why does performance matter?

 On the client side, download files that are used frequently and store them locally for use.
 The mantra here is to download once and use multiple times.
 And, on the server side, by setting a server caching content policy, you can not only ensure that customers receive up-to-date data, but also limit the number of duplicate files downloaded.

-The benefit of testing apps on real devices on a real network is that you can learn what your performance is like.
+The benefit of performance testing mobile and browser apps on real devices on a real network is that you can learn what your performance is like under real world conditions.
 To achieve optimal performance, make your app aware of the network it’s on.

 You can also make your app network-aware by delivering content and features based on the user’s connection.
 For example, if the user is on a cellular (and not a WiFi) network, deliver smaller images.
 If you have a query string parameter that allows for the image to be server-side, simply check if the user is on WiFi or cellular and provide image and video content that is optimal for their network speed.